 Each major consists of 10 units.

-All students majoring in the Asian languages are strongly encouraged to augment these majors with the Interdisciplinary Minor in Asian Studies offered by the Asian Studies program, thereby enhancing their major with a deeper and broader comprehension of Asian cultures and societies.
-Courses taken for the majors may not be applied to the Asian Studies minor.
+All students majoring in the Asian languages are strongly encouraged to augment these majors with the Interdisciplinary Minor in Asian Studies offered by the Asian Studies Program, thereby enhancing their major with a deeper and broader comprehension of Asian cultures and societies.
+Up to two courses taken for the ALC majors may be applied to the Asian Studies Minor.
 See requirements under the Asian Studies listing.

 Not all international experiences are suited for Asian Languages and Cultures majors and minors; therefore, only pre-approved study-abroad coursework may be counted toward degrees in the program.
 To ensure that credit will transfer, a student wishing to apply study-abroad credit toward a major should consult ALC faculty prior to enrollment.
 Students with demonstrated financial need who are selected for any Chinese or Japanese language program in Asia are eligible for financial support through the Charles Garnet Trimble Endowment in Chinese Studies.

 Students with previous high school language study may be capable of beginning their language coursework at Puget Sound beyond the introductory level.
 Heritage students and those with other international experiences, such as study abroad, living with exchange students or other intensive studies should have their language proficiency evaluated by a faculty member.
 Consult program advisors in the particular language.

 Advanced Placement Examinations (AP) with a score of four or five apply toward majors or minors for a maximum of one unit at the 200 level.

 Asian language coursework completed at other accredited institutions may be accepted toward major areas of concentration for a maximum of four units, with two going toward the language component, and two more units going toward non-language courses.
 For the minor, only two units of language may be accepted.